Mission 17 · Stage 2

 Think of it like

-Like shaking a real die — you cannot guess the next value.
+Like shaking a real die — you can never tell what face will land up.

 Meet the parts